The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: The lognormal density-PDF

 \subsubsection{The sonic scale}

-This is not the only reason why the lognormal distribution, which describes a scale-free random process, cannot be strictly ``the right model''\footnote{Note that it can, however, be very close to a lognormal model, and for practical purposes this might suffice, but theoretically the $s$-PDF can not be \emph{exactly} a normal model.} for the density fluctuations in supersonic turbulence.
+This is not the only reason why the lognormal distribution, which describes a scale-free random process, cannot be strictly ``the right model''\footnote{Note that it can, however, be very close to a lognormal model, and for practical purposes this might suffice, but theoretically the $s$-PDF can not be \emph{exactly} a Gaussian model.} for the density fluctuations in supersonic turbulence.
 Recent numerical experiments by \citet{Federrath2021} reveal that supersonic turbulence is not scale-free, and has a characteristic length, the sonic scale, $\ell_s$, for which

 where $\vecB{v}(\vecB{r})$ is the velocity field of the turbulence.
-Furthermore, $c_s$ is the sound speed and $\left\langle \hdots \right\rangle_{\vecB{r}}$ is the ensemble average over positions, $\vecB{r}$ where the turbulence above $\ell_s$ behaves like \citet{Burgers1948} turbulence (the turbulence of interacting sawtooth waves), and the scales below \citet{Kolmogorov1941} turbulence (the turbulence of inertially interacting eddies).
+Furthermore, $c_s$ is the sound speed and $\left\langle \hdots \right\rangle_{\vecB{r}}$ is the ensemble average over positions, $\vecB{r}$ where the turbulence above $\ell_s$ behaves like \citet{Burgers1948} turbulence (the turbulence of interacting sawtooth waves), and the scales below \citet{Kolmogorov1941} turbulence (the turbulence of inertially interacting eddies)\footnote{Note that \citet{Federrath2021} showed that this was the case only for second-order structure functions, and that there was some deviation from perfect \citet{Kolmogorov1941} turbulence on small-scales, which they attributed to intermittency effects in the subsonic cascade.}.
 This means that one can not model the small-scale turbulence and scale the results to the system-scale, as in \citet{Vazquez1994}.
 In fact, through direct measurements of the $s$-PDF below and above $\ell_s$ \citep{Federrath2021} show that on scales below $\ell_s$ the $s$-PDF becomes peaked and kurtotic, and on scales above, negatively skewed.
 It is clear that the $s$-PDF is non-Gaussian, even on the subsonic scales of the turbulence.